Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

   ```bash
     $ sequelize init
   ```
+(Or use the [Postgres.app](https://postgresapp.com/documentation/gui-tools.html) to automatically start your local postgres database when you start you computer)

 1. Create a model for `Pet` and look in the `json/pets.json` file for the model's attributes.
 Use the following code as a sample to make your own new model and migration.